 “What does your company do?”

-If a visitor can’t answer this question within 10 seconds of landing on your homepage, your value proposition isn’t clear.
-And unclear value propositions are conversion killers.
+If a visitor can’t answer that within 10 seconds of landing on your homepage, your value proposition isn’t clear.
+And unclear value propositions kill conversion.

 Most value propositions focus on methodology or technology instead of outcomes.